rara-ch/Data-Analysis-Portfolio/Projects/AFL-Data-Analysis/README.md

 [wet_versus_dry.sql](https://github.com/rara-ch/Data-Analysis-Portfolio/blob/main/Projects/AFL-Data-Analysis/SQL-files/wet_versus_dry.sql) <br>
 Brisbane have the biggest difference in win percentage in wet versus dry conditions winning 10.3% more of their games when it's dry compared to when it is wet.
 St. Kilda (10.1%) and Gold Coast (9.1%) follow them.
 On the other hand, Richmond win 8.2% more of their games in wet conditions compared to dry conditions, which is the biggest difference in teams who win more in the wet.
 ### Player Analysis
-4. Which players have the highest average perfomance in major statistics, such as disposals, goals, and marks?
+4. **Which players have the highest average perfomance in major statistics, such as disposals, goals, tackles, and marks?** <br>
+These stats are only considering the players who have played at least 25 games since 2012.
+Dane Swan averaged the most amount of disposals per game since 2012 with 29.82 per game.
+The least was Jade Gresham with 17.68 per game.
+Lance Franklin averaged the highest amount of goals per game since 2012 with 2.9 per game.
+The least was Leigh Adams with 0.65 per game.
+Matt Rowell averaged the most amount of tackles per game since 2012 with 7.14 per game.
+The least was David Cuningham and Tim English with 3.17 each per game.
+Nick Riewoldt averaged the most marks per game since 2012 with 8.8 per game.
+Four players tied last with 4.47 marks per game each.
-5. What is the average number of brownlow votes for a player in a season?
+5. **What is the average number of brownlow votes for a player in a season?** <br>
+The average amount of votes for a player in a single season since 2012 is 1.78.
 ### General Analysis
 6. For every score, what percentage of scores are goals versus behinds?
 7. Has the average combined scores for games changed over the seasons?